asntech/intervene/README.rst

 Interactive Shiny App
 =====================
-Intervene Shiny App is freely available at https://asntech.shinyapps.io/intervene
+Intervene Shiny App is freely available at https://asntech.shinyapps.io/intervene or https://intervene.shinyapps.io/intervene

+The source code for the Shiny app is available at https://github.com/asntech/intervene-shiny

 Support
 ========